ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 This, means that we reduced the roundtrips from our client to our server with GraphQL but multiplied the roundtrips between the data sources and the service layer.

-With _DataLoaders_ we can now centralise our person fetching and reduce the number of round trips to our data source.
+With _DataLoaders_ we can now centralize our person fetching and reduce the number of round trips to our data source.

 First, we have to create a _DataLoader_ that now acts as intermediary between a field resolver and the data source.